YuxiangJohn/Self_Driving_Car_Master/CarND-LaneLines-P1-master/Readme.md

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...
+The lines drawed on the challenge video are not very good.
+They shake and not on the place we want.
+The lines is affected by the median of the road and some shadows.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement would be to use a better draw_lines() fuction.
+Find a better way to average the lines.

-Another potential improvement could be to ...
+Another way is to combine some color mask.